ridhodwid/gee-atmcorr-S2/README.md

 ### Introduction

 Atmospheric correction of Sentinel 2 imagery in Google Earth Engine using [Py6S](http://py6s.readthedocs.io/en/latest/).
+Runnable on Jupyter Notebook and Kaggle.
+Doesn't work on Google Collab.
+If you wish to run it on Kaggle, jump to [Usage on Kaggle](https://github.com/afif-fauzan/gee-atmcorr-S2#usage-on-kaggle).

 ### Installation